Sonia Ouchene: Reims

 Ouchene re-joined her former club Reims in January 2020.
 Since Ouchene's departure from the club two years prior, Reims had managed to earn promotion to the French top-flight and had already completed half of its first season in the Division 1 Féminine.
 Ouchene made 4 appearances for the team before operations halted in March 2020 due to the COVID-19 pandemic.
 She spent the remainder of quarantine in Valencia with her family members.

 In her first full season with Reims, Ouchene registered 22 appearances and a career-high 19 starts.
 She also scored four goals, three of which came in an October 2020 hat-trick over Issy.
 On 25 February 2021, she inked a new deal with the club to keep her with the club an additional two years.
 Once Ouchene's contract expired in June 2023, she departed from the club.
 Counting both of her three-year stints with Reims, she had spent six seasons with the club and participated in 132 total games.

 Montpellier

 On 6 July 2023, Ouchene joined Montpellier.
 She recorded her first goal for Montpellier on 18 November 2023, scoring against her former club Reims; fellow ex-Reims player Kethna Louis also scored as the two Montpellier newcomers combined to achieve a 2–1 victory for their new club.
 Ouchene soon rose to prominence in the Montpellier squad, narrowly winning the team's January 2025 Player of the Month award over Océane Deslandes.

-In July 2025, Ouchene was temporarily named club captain after longtime skipper Marion Torrent went on maternity leave.
+In July 2025, Ouchene was temporarily named Montpellier club captain after longtime skipper Marion Torrent went on maternity leave.
+Three months later, Ouchene was named the October 2025 Première Ligue Player of the Month award after recording a goal and two assists to help lift her team to victories against Strasbourg and Lens.
+On April 22, 2026, she sustained a serious cruciate ligament injury that ended her third season at Montpellier early.

+Les Marseillaises

+In June 2026, Ouchene moved to Les Marseillaises, signing a three-year contract until 2029.
+She is not expected to take the field until the end of 2026 as she rehabilitates from her knee injury.